mattblovell/kodi_panel/README.rst

 ==========

-Kodi_panel is a standalone Python 3 script that provides an information front panel for Kodi via an attached LCD display.
+Kodi_panel is a standalone Python 3 script that provides an information front panel for Kodi® via an attached LCD display.
 The LCD is handled entirely by `luma.core <https://github.com/rm-hull/luma.core/>`_ and `luma.lcd <https://github.com/rm-hull/luma.lcd/>`_, which in turn depend upon `Pillow <https://python-pillow.org/>`_ and `RPi.GPIO